thejohnfreeman/cupcake.cmake/README.md

     conan export .
     ```

-Then add `cupcake/0.4.1` as a non-tool requirement to your conanfile:
+Then add `cupcake` as a non-tool requirement to your conanfile:

 ```
 requires = ['cupcake/0.4.1']